 9) Additionally, Saatchi has published several books, including My Name Is Charles Saatchi And I Am An Artoholic (2009), in which he answered questions from the public and journalists, and Beyond Belief; Racist, Sexist, Rude, Crude, and Dishonest (2015), a collection of advertisements from the past that are now widely seen as offensive.

-In 2013, Charles Saatchi was involved in the biggest controversy of his life.
-A photo was taken of him with his hands around the neck of his third wife Nigella Lawson.
+In 2013, a photo was taken of him with his hands around the neck of his third wife Nigella Lawson.
 Although he defended the action as ‘playful’, he was given a police caution.
 Subsequently, the couple divorced; with Lawson accusing him of psychological abuse and domestic chaos.

 12) A lasting legacy